Skip to main content Skip to footer

 Use hidden form fields on landing pages that automatically populate with UTM parameter values from the URL.
 When prospects click a link from an email campaign, the form captures the source without requiring them to select it manually.

 Teams using monday CRM can collect leads via website forms, social ad campaigns, or other sources with automated capture.
-The platform auto-enriches lead data using Crunchbase’s database, eliminating manual entry and ensuring accuracy from the first touchpoint.

-Step 3: Implement smart lead scoring
+Step 3: implement smart lead scoring

 Assign different point values to leads based on their source, reflecting the historical quality and conversion rates of each channel through lead scoring.
 Scoring tells your team who to call first.
 No guesswork, just data.